708vipin/Python_Projects/CA_Bar_Attorneys_USA/README.md/Project_Brief.md

-# 🏛️ California Bar Attorneys Scraper
+# 🏛️ California Bar Attorneys Scraper:

 ## 📌 Project Overview
 This project demonstrates how to **scrape attorney profile data** from the official